Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **gmsfile** Name of the file to which the 2-D fracture element
    information which will be written in GMS-readable 2-D mesh file format.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Fractures to gms

 Tecplot
 ^^^^^^^